 Similarly, the Cambridge dictionary defines it as the process of creating characters in a book so that they seem real and natural.

 The aim, therefore, is to create characters that feel alive and three dimensional.

-Defining characterization, indirect characterization and direct characterization
+Defining indirect and direct characterization

 It’s not an easy skill to come up with interesting and compelling characters.
 My research article exploring the reasons why people stopped reading a book revealed weak characterization to be one of the biggest culprits.

-So what exactly is characterization?
+So what is characterization?
 It’s an umbrella term for the many facets that go into creating a fictional character.
 This covers everything from how they appear, how they think and feel, their background and upbringing… everything to do with who they are.

 When it comes to writing fiction, there are two types of characterization: direct and indirect.

 As the name suggests, this is a no-frills approach to describing and revealing a character.
 It includes the likes of physical descriptions such as height, weight, peculiar features; hobbies and pursuits, such as a fondness for tennis; marital status, if relevant; or the likes of their job.
 Such forms of characterization are crucial in revealing our characters and forming them in the minds of readers.

 As you’d expect, this is the opposite of direct characterization and encapsulates everything the narrative description doesn’t directly provide.
 So it covers the likes of: